rayzroofs/DogAppProject/README.md

     size 		    int 1-4
     active      int 1-3

 Run DogAppGUI.java to run the program.

+  "Search" feature could implemented be more efficiently for larger lists of dog breeds.